 *See the recipe card for full information on ingredients and quantities.

 - Bread flour - The foundation of great focaccia.
-For most accurate results, weigh your flour (500g = about 4 cups).
+For the most accurate results, weigh your flour (500g = about 4 cups).
 If measuring by volume, spoon flour into your cup and level it off - packing it down leads to dense bread.
-All-purpose works too, but bread flour gives better chew.
+All-purpose works too, but bread flour gives a better chew.

 - Warm water - The key to airy texture.
 Heat to 110°F/43°C (test on your wrist like baby milk).
 We use more water than traditional recipes - the wet dough creates those beautiful air pockets.